mynk-tmr/notes/Backend Dev/Beginner.md

 ## Basic Backend

-Server runs an `app` that contains logic about how to respond to requests based on `routes` (`http-verb+uri`) and this is called `routing`.
+Server runs a **web application** that contains logic about how to respond to requests based on `routes` (`http-verb+uri`).
 Each `route` can have one or many request `handler` functions.
+Server performs `routing` of requests.

-Databases provide an interface (abstract model) to manage data at backend.
+**Databases** provide an interface (abstract model) to manage data at backend.

-A Web API is collection of *endpoints* and the *resources* these endpoints expose.
+A **Web API** is collection of *endpoints* and the *resources* these endpoints expose.
 It is defined by requests it handles and responses it gives

+Node.js uses an event-driven, non-blocking I/O model.
+This non-blocking I/O eliminates the need for multi-threading.

+two types of events in Node.
+- System Events: C++ core from a library called libuv.
+(For example, finished reading a file).
+- Custom Events: JavaScript core.